6.3. Updating Kubernetes Clusters¶

 When a new Kubernetes version becomes available, you can update your Kubernetes cluster to it.
 An update is non-disruptive for Kubernetes worker nodes, which means that these nodes are updated one by one, with the data availability unaffected.
 The Kubernetes API will be unavailable during an update, unless high availability is enabled for the master node.

-- You cannot manage Kubernetes clusters in the admin panel during an update.
+You cannot manage Kubernetes clusters in the self-service panel during an update.

 In the confirmation window, click Confirm.
 The update process will start.